steevenakintilo/TwitterGiveawayBot/README.md

 ## Advices
 - If you don't want to set forever_loop to True run the bot once every 2 days if you run it every day or even twice a day your account may be locked then ban
-- Don't do more than 50 giveaways per session otherwise you will probably reach twitter daily limits for tweet comment like retweet and follow
+- Don't do more than 50 giveaways (well well you can't do more than 50 since new twitter/x update) per session otherwise you will probably reach twitter daily limits for tweet comment like retweet and follow
 - If you want to add another account to the bot you have 2 options:

   1) Either add it to the configuration.yml but you won't do all the giveaways you  have already done with the other account